Turkish Hockey Federation

 Turkish Hockey Federation (Türkiye Hokey Federasyonu, THF) is the governing body of the field hockey and indoor field hockey sports in Turkey.
-It was established on February 6, 2002.
-It is a member of the International Hockey Federation (FIH) since December 5, 2002.
-The THF is based in Ankara and its current chairman is Orhan Duman.
-The federation is chaired by Sadık Karakan since September 5, 2009.
+It was established on 6 February 2002.
+It is a member of the International Hockey Federation (FIH) since 5 December 2002.
+The THF is based in Ankara, and it has been chaired by Sadık Karakan since 23 October 2016.